guayom/hugo-taxonomies/README.md

 ---
 ```

-Now, when I visit `/brands/` I want a to display all my brands, but also gives a little more information about each one, like a logo, a description and the brand's official website link.
+Now, when I visit `/brands/` I want a to display all my brands, but also give a little more information about each one, like a logo, a description and the brand's official website link.
 To store the information for each brand, I create a page for each one.
 For example:

 `/content/brands/nike/_index.md`